rsonger/software-engineering-lab/_posts/2024-05-29-scene_graph.md

     def parent(self, node):
         """ Set or remove the parent of this node """ if not isinstance(node, Object3D):
-            raise Exception("Parent node must be an instance of Object3D.") if self._parent is not None and node is not None: raise Exception("Cannot replace an existing parent.")
+            raise RuntimeError("Parent node must be an instance of Object3D.") if self._parent is not None and node is not None: raise RuntimeError("Cannot replace an existing parent.")
         self._parent = node

     def add(self, child):
         """ Add an object as the child to this object in the scene graph """ if not isinstance(child, Object3D):
-            raise Exception("Child node must be an instance of Object3D.") child.parent = self
+            raise RuntimeError("Child node must be an instance of Object3D.") child.parent = self
         self._children.append(child)